apache/nuttx/configs/README.txt

 configs/sim
     A user-mode port of NuttX to the x86 Linux platform is available.
-    The purpose of this port is primarily to support OS feature developement.
+    The purpose of this port is primarily to support OS feature development.
     This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.

-    NOTE: This target will not run on Cygwin probably for many reasons but first off because it uses some of the same symbols as does cygwind.dll.
+    NOTE: This target will not run on Cygwin probably for many reasons but first off because it uses some of the same symbols as does cygwin.dll.

 configs/c5471evm
     This is a port to the Spectrum Digital C5471 evaluation board.
 The